 The rescue will help ensure you follow all the regulations required, but it is a good idea to review the complete rules and requirements from the CDC, the USDA and any additional state guidelines for importing dogs from other countries.
 Typically, all that is required is a healthy-looking dog, a valid rabies vaccination certificate and a certificate of health from a veterinarian indicating the dog is in good shape to travel.
 There is generally no quarantine period required for most US states.

-The cost for adopting your pet will vary widely, expect the adoption fee to be up to $400 depending on the organization.
+The cost for adopting a dog overseas will vary widely, expect the adoption fee to be up to $400 depending on the organization.

 2. Arrange transportation for your dog.

-In addition to the cost of adoption, it is important to note the cost of transportation.
+In addition to the cost of international adoption, it is important to note the cost of transportation especially when adopting a dog abroad.
 The cost for transporting your pet will vary but expect the airline, carrier, and general transportation fees to range from $400-$1000 depending on the size of your dog, the airlines available and the destination.

 On the day of the flight, your dog will either travel under the seat in an airline approved carrier or will make the trip in the pet area of the cargo hold.
 Dogs are not sedated during the flight but most dogs will just sleep throughout the flight.